jez/hpstr-theme/README.md

 To see a live preview of the theme, check out mmistakes's [live Jekyll version][jekyll-preview].
 You can also feel free to check out [blog.zimmerman.io][blog] which currently uses the HPSTR theme for Octopress (you can also check out the source of this repo to get a feel for getting the theme to work with an Octopress installation.)

 ## Installation
+### Requirements
+This theme uses a Compass plugin for animations which is aptly called "animation".
+To install it, follow the instructions [here][compass-animation] to download and install it as a Ruby gem for Compass.

+### Walkthrough
+> #### Hey you with the trigger happy command line
+> Before you run the following commands, if you already have an Octopress theme installed, you may want to move your `source/` and `sass/` folders to `source.bak/` and `sass.bak/`, respectively.
+During the Octopress installation process, any residual files from old themes that are not overwritten can pollute your source directory and cause confusing build errors.
+To avoid this, simply back up these files and restore those specific files which are specific to your blog (i.e., special pages you may have introduced and all of your `_posts/` directory, among other files).

-Installing themes in Octopress 2.0 is done in the `.themes` directory of your project.
+Installing themes in Octopress 2.0 is done using the `.themes` directory of your project.
 ```bash
 $ cd your-octopress-blog
 $ git clone https://github.com/Z1MM32M4N/hpstr-theme.git .themes/hpstr